andrehuang/andrehuang.github.io/_pages/about.md

 ![Research Pyramid](pyramid-propsal.png)

-🔴 I am curently **seeking internships** where I can explore methods for understanding and evaluating the generalization and capabilities of vision-language models (VLMs), as well as the scientific principles behind designing robust benchmarks for them.
+🔴 I am curently **seeking internships starting from Sept/Oct 2025 onward** where I can explore methods for understanding and evaluating the generalization and capabilities of VLMs, as well as the scientific principles behind designing robust benchmarks for them.

 Before my PhD studies, I completed my MSc in CS at University of Oxford, advised by [Prof. Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website/), and my undergrad study in Mathematics at Peking University, advised by [Prof. Bin Dong](https://bicmr.pku.edu.cn/~dongbin/).
 I have also worked as a researcher for a year at Megvii (previously known as Face++) with [Xinyu Zhou](https://scholar.google.com/citations?user=Jv4LCj8AAAAJ&hl=en) as my group leader, studying large-scale annotation and OoD detection methods.